OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 In this regard, v0.8 intends to meet the requirement of providing a Minimum MVCR, but also the structure for the Minimum MVCR to be extensible to the maximum MVCR.

 The extensions for conformance to explicit consent and for meeting compliance requiremenst are at various levels of spec review and testing by the WG.
-As a result v.08 is a Kantara only draft and meant for internal review. (put in URL of kantar demo - here )
+As a result only the MINIMUM MVCR Guide - in this v.08 is avaiable for public review, the full specification a meant for internal  Kantara review. (put in URL of kantar demo - here )

 ### 3 Notational Conventions for Conformance